CodeYourFuture/curriculum/content/en/js3/success/index.md

 [[objectives]]
-1="Every trainee has received and responded to at least one code review" 2="Every trainee has deployed their pair-coded JS3 Module Project, having completed levels 100 to 500" 3="Every trainee has swapped with another member of their class whilst implementing the levels in the JS3 Module Project as per the project brief"
-4="70% of cohort is at or beyond milestones"
+1="Every trainee has received and responded to at least one code review" 2="Every trainee has deployed their pair-coded JS3 Module Project, having completed levels 100 to 500" 4="70% of cohort is at or beyond milestones"
 +++